 The original title of this work was Grande Polonaise Brillante, précédée d’un Andante spianato.
 Chopin dedicated it to one of his aristocratic pupils, the Baroness d’Est. He first performed it, with immense success in April 1835, at the Paris Conservatory, in a benefit concert for the then famous Parisian conductor François-Antoine Habeneck.

 The most notable aspect of the Andante with Lyu was unusually the texture and timbre brought to the movement.
 Chopin often used to perform it on its own.
 However the indication spianato means 'smooth' or 'even' in Italian so clearly this was being followed.
-Her phrasing of this in essence 'Nocturne' was superbly natural and musical and the cantilena sang in perfect bel canto as an operatic aria should.
-My imagination painted a lake with calm and romantic moonlit reflections.
+Her phrasing of this, in essence a 'Nocturne', was superbly natural.
+The musical cantilena sang in perfect bel canto simplicity as an operatic aria in Chopin should.
+My imagination painted a lake with calm and romantic moonlit reflections interrupted by soulful emotional disturbances.

 The polonaise emerged with the fanfare or 'call to the floor' of the ballroom (a characteristic of dance at the time).
 It rather came upon us like a surprise kiss of natural joy - incandescent in its luminous tone and variegated colours.
 The principal theme of the Polonaise combines soaring flight with spirit and verve, bravura with elegance.
 The arabesques expressed by the fiorituras and the vision of her fluid movement of arms and fingers organically produced a quite staggering glitter and pin sharp articulation of the true stile brillante.
 This unique experience became in time really quite hypnotic.